seatable/seatable-scripts/manual/python/sql.md

 ### NULL Values

-The NULL value is distinct from 0 or an empty string.
+NULL value is distinct from 0.
 It represents a missing value.

-In the `WhereClause`:
+The following values are treated as NULL:

-* the value which can not be converted to the column type will be treated as NULL.
+* Values which cannot be converted to the column type will be treated as NULL.
+* Empty strings ("") will be treated as NULL too.
+This is different from standard SQL.
+* Lists are treated as NULL based on the rules described in the "List Types" section.
+* Functions or formula columns that return error will be treated as NULL.

+In the `Where` clause:

-* arithmetic operations on NULL values will return NULL.
+* Arithmetic operations (+, -, * etc.) on NULL values will return NULL.
 * `!=`, `NOT LIKE`, `NOT IN`, `NOT BETWEEN`, `HAS NONE OF`, `IS NOT TRUE`, and `IS NULL` operations will return true when the value is NULL.
 * `AND`, `OR`, `NOT` treat NULL values as false.
-* the aggregate functions (min, max, sum, avg) will ignore NULL values.
+* Aggregate functions (min, max, sum, avg) will ignore NULL values.
-* functions or formula columns that return error will be treated as NULL.

-In formulas, the NULL value will be converted to 0 or an empty string.
+In formulas, NULL values will be converted to 0 or an empty strings.

 ## Extended Syntax